Curve classes on conic bundle threefolds and applications to rationality: Intermediate Jacobian torsors

 In Section~\ref{sec:NS2}, we give a description for the group of algebraic curve classes on conic bundle threefolds over geometrically rational surfaces.
-In Section~\ref{sec:beauville} we recall some intersection-theoretic calculations of Beauville used in his proof that the intermediate Jacobian of a conic bundle over \(\PP^2\) over an algebraically closed field is the Prym variety of \(\piDelta \colon \Deltatilde \to \Delta\).
-In Section~\ref{sec:scheme_map}, after a review of the definitions from~\cite{bw-ij} in Section~\ref{sec:BWreview}, we upgrade this identification to a morphism of group schemes \(\bPic_{\Deltatilde/k} \to \bCH2_{X/k}\) for \(X\) geometrically rational.
-We show that this morphism induces an isomorphism of group schemes from the identity component of the \((\Pic \Wbar)\)-polarized Prym scheme to \((\bCH2_{X/k})^0\), recovering Beauville's result for \(W=\PP^2\) after base change to \(\kbar\).
-Lastly, in Section~\ref{sec:proof_IJT}, we explain how these results combine to prove Theorem~\ref{thm:IJTtorsorsOfConicBundles}.
+In Section~\ref{sec:beauville}, we recall some intersection-theoretic calculations of Beauville used in his proof that the intermediate Jacobian of a conic bundle over \(\PP^2\) over an algebraically closed field is the Prym variety of \(\piDelta \colon \Deltatilde \to \Delta\).
+In Section~\ref{sec:scheme_map}, we upgrade this identification to a morphism of group schemes \(\bPic_{\Deltatilde/k} \to \bCH2_{X/k}\) for \(X\) geometrically rational.
+We show that this morphism induces an isomorphism of group schemes from the identity component of the \((\bPic_{W/k})\)-polarized Prym scheme to \((\bCH2_{X/k})^0\), recovering Beauville's result for \(W=\PP^2\) after base change to \(\kbar\).
+In Section~\ref{sec:proof_IJT}, we explain how these results combine to prove Theorem~\ref{thm:IJTtorsorsOfConicBundles}.
+Finally, in Section~\ref{subsec:Explicitpje}, we explicitly determine the images of certain curves classes under the map in Theorem~\ref{thm:IJTtorsorsOfConicBundles}\eqref{part:IsoOnkbarPts}; this will be used in our rationality constructions in Section~\ref{sec:IJTvanishingConsequences}.